SACRED HEART CATHOLIC PRIMARY SCHOOL, LEIGH

-What support will there be for my child’s overall well-being?
+What support will be there for my child’s overall well-being?

-Here at Sacred Heart our Mission Statement and strong Catholic ethos underpin the heart of everything we strive to provide.
+Here at Sacred Heart, our mission statement and strong Catholic ethos underpin the heart of everything we strive to provide.
 We aim to ensure the development of the whole child through God’s love, learning, growth and friendship.

-We have a well-developed behaviour policy which was written in consultation with staff, governors, children and parents.
-Our system ensures that any issues that arise are dealt with appropriately and effectively.
-We also work closely with outside support agencies to provide further support as and when necessary.
+We have a well-developed good behaviour policy which was written in consultation with staff, governors, children and parents.
+Our systems ensure that any issues that arise are dealt with appropriately and effectively.
+We also work closely with outside agencies to provide further support as and when necessary.

 How accessible is the school environment?

-Sacred Heart School is a modern building which is fully wheelchair accessible and has a number of accessible toilets and facilities.
+Sacred Heart, Leigh is a modern building which is fully wheelchair accessible and has a number of accessible toilets and facilities.
 We have a variety of interactive and technological resources including iPads, computers, laptops and interactive whiteboards and screens.
-Classrooms are well equipped for children who have specific needs and we regularly update resources so that all children’s needs are met.
+Classrooms are well equipped for children who have specific needs, and we regularly update resources so that all children’s needs are met.
 We take pride in the support and resources we have for children with English as an Additional Language (EAL).
 We work closely with the EMAS team in developing access and support for these children and their families.

-Our Early Years staff work as a unit and meet with nurseries, children and their families prior to them starting school.
-We invite you to our ‘INSPIRE’ sessions where you and your child can take part in a variety of activities in the classroom, and familiarise yourselves with the staff and surroundings.
-We also offer a new intake meeting where information is shared with parents about our school, daily routines and arrangements prior to starting in the September.
-To make the transition smoother at the start of Reception, your child will first join us part time to allow them to settle in and become familiar with routines.
+Our Early Years staff work as a unit and meet with nurseries, children and their families prior to starting school.
+We invite you and your child to our ‘INSPIRE’ sessions, where you and your child can take part in a variety of activities in the classroom, and familiarise yourselves with the staff and surroundings.
+We also offer a new intake meeting where information is shared about our school, daily routines and arrangements prior to starting in the September.
+To make the transition smoother at the start of Reception, your child will first join us on a part-time basis to allow them to settle in before starting full-time.

 If a child joins our school mid-year, appropriate arrangements are made as soon as possible to ensure that transition is as smooth as possible.
-Staff work closely together at Sacred Heart to ensure that your child is secure and happy as they make their transition to the next stage in their school life.
+Staff work closely together to ensure that your child is secure and happy as they make their transition to the next stage of their learning journey.

-How are parents involved in the school?
+How are parents and carers involved in the school?
 How can I be involved?

 Who can I contact for further information?

-If you are considering a place for your child here at Sacred Heart then please contact us on the above number to make a visit to the school.
-During the visit you will be given a guided tour and the opportunity to discuss your child’s specific needs and ask any questions you may have about your child’s education.
+If you are considering a place for your child here at Sacred Heart Leigh, then contact us on the above number and arrange to make a visit.
+During the visit, you will be given a guided tour and an opportunity to discuss your child’s specific needs and ask any questions you may have about your child’s education.